ikawrakow/ik_llama.cpp/github-data/pull_requests/563 - Merge vulkan code from mainline up to commit of 6_28_2025.md

 ggml_vulkan: 0 = NVIDIA GeForce RTX 4080 (NVIDIA) | uma: 0 | fp16: 1 | warp size: 32 | shared memory: 49152 | int dot: 1 | matrix cores: KHR_coopmat
 ```
 So, for some reason int dot products and cooperative matrix are not enabled.
 I guess, this may explain the lower performance.

 ---

+👤 **ikawrakow** commented during a code review on `ggml/src/ggml-vulkan.cpp` on **2025-07-01** at **18:07:18**

+Why do we need this check?
+I don't have coopmat2 available, but if I comment out this check I get FA enabled, and it gives me a nice boost in performance.

+---